Welcome to my comprehensive guide on how to punish a sub effectively.

 Punishment is not a reason to skip aftercare or cross previously agreed limits.

 That said, do note that there is no one right way of doing aftercare.
 Not everyone goes for the hugs, chocolate, and blankets, and that’s okay.
 I know people who are happiest stuck in a cage for a few hours.
-It’s about what works best for your dynamic.
+It’s about what works best for you personally.
 As long as the sub feels their emotional needs have been taken care of in whatever form works best for them, it’s all golden.

 The dominant side of punishment